kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/api/v1beta1/api.md

 as a combination of the machine name and this name.
 Also, this name will be used for tagging the block device.
-Information about the block device tag can be obtained from the OpenStack metadata API or the config drive.</p>
+Information about the block device tag can be obtained from the OpenStack metadata API or the config drive.
+Name cannot be &lsquo;root&rsquo;, which is reserved for the root volume.</p>
 </td>
 </tr>
 <tr>